phpearth/docs/quality/debugging.md

 ### Syntax errors

 These are caused by a typo in your code.
-Examples include missing semicolons, quotation marks, incorrect variable definitions and similar.
+Examples include missing semicolons, quotation marks, incorrect variable definitions and so on.

 ### Warnings

 Warnings will not break the execution of the script like syntax errors.
-Warning is notifying you that you made a mistake somewhere in your code but still executes the script.
+Warnings are to notify you when you've made a mistake somewhere in your code but when the script can still execute.

 ```
 Deprecated: mysql_connect(): The mysql extension is deprecated and will be removed in the future: use mysqli or PDO instead in /var/www/project/includes/connect.inc.php on line 2